Deyber2000/Deyber2000/README.md

 ### I'm honored you're visiting my GitHub! :octocat:

 Let me tell you a little bit about me:
-I'm a Full Stack Software Developer passionate about solving problems using good practices.
-My current focus is to build big software solutions to common problems.
-Always trying to develop solutions with a serverless architecture approach.
+I'm a Full Stack Software Developer looking for build doors instead of just waiting opportunities to knock.
+I am convinced that the best way to change the future is to build it, software can help us on that, and I have decided to participate in this.

 Allow me to show you around:

 👇 I've pinned the six repositories that most closely reflect my development skills.
-One is a personal project, the other are projects built while improving my software skills studying at [Holberton School](https://holbertonschool.com).
+One of them is a personal project, the others are projects built while improving my software skills at [Holberton School](https://holbertonschool.com).

 <details>
 	<summary>:rocket:&nbsp;&nbsp;&nbsp;<b>Skills</b></summary>